mihirchronicles/mihirchronicles.github.io/content/notes/on-complex-systems.md

     <summary><strong>The Lean Gates of Analytics</strong></summary>
     <br>

-The analytics framework presented in Lean Analytics takes many of the stages in the four frameworks—Dave McClure’s AARRR Pirate Metrics, Ash Marya’s Lean Canvas, Sean Ellis’s, Startup Growth Pyramid and The Long Funnel— combines them into a single framework with five stages:
+The analytics framework presented in Lean Analytics takes many of the stages in the four frameworks-Dave McClure’s AARRR Pirate Metrics, Ash Marya’s Lean Canvas, Sean Ellis’s, Startup Growth Pyramid and The Long Funnel- combines them into a single framework with five stages:

-1. Empathy — You’re looking for a real, poorly-met need that can be found in a reachable market.
+1. Empathy - You’re looking for a real, poorly-met need that can be found in a reachable market.
 Once you do so, you’re figuring out how to solve their problem in a way customers will accept and pay for.
-2. Stickiness — You’re looking for the right mix of products/features/functionality that will keep users around.
+2. Stickiness - You’re looking for the right mix of products/features/functionality that will keep users around.
-3. Virality — You’re looking for ways to fuel growth organically and artificially.
+3. Virality - You’re looking for ways to fuel growth organically and artificially.
-4. Revenue — You’re looking for a scalable and sustainable business with the right margins in a healthy ecosystem.
+4. Revenue - You’re looking for a scalable and sustainable business with the right margins in a healthy ecosystem.
-5. Scale — You’re looking to scale up the business on all fronts.
+5. Scale - You’re looking to scale up the business on all fronts.

 <img src="../../src/images/lean_analytics.png" alt="lean_analytics"/>